-4.1 The Modelled Area
+4.1 The modelled area

-The modelling was undertaken within and around the existing sand extraction operations within the northern consenting area (please refer to Figure 1).
-The northern area within which the dredging was modelled was defined by the Pakiri inshore extraction consent coordinates (provided in Appendix B).
-The modelling was not repeated in the southern consented area because the environment and input data are the same.
+The modelling was undertaken within and around the proposed area shown in Figure 1, defined by the extraction area coordinates in Appendix B. The modelling was not repeated in the southern consented area because the environment and input data are the same.

-4.2 Sound Source: the TSHDs
+4.2 Sound source: the TSHD vessel